 We’ll admit, the data is small – it’s the reason why we omitted them from our list of 50 best kid-friendly dogs.
 There’s only been 48 Pugs tested since inception.
 However, it’s likely that Pugs aren’t tested because they’re already known to be stable and calm.

-Pug Temperament for Kids
+Why a Pug’s Temperament is Perfect for Kids

 Pugs are arguably the clowns of the canine world.
 That is, they love to have fun but enjoy being great entertainers even more.
 They’re some of the most charming dogs you can find, and to kids, they’re irresistible friends and playmates.